Copyright Law vs. Trademark Law

 Copyright Law

-Copyright Law traditionally protects works of art.
+Copyright Law traditionally protects works of art or other original works of authorship.
 In modern times, copyright law protects works that fall under specific categories such as

 (1) literary works;